Katonic-Research/research_article_search_predict/README.md

-# Research Article for Composing retrieval and language models for knowledge-intensive NLP
+# Composing retrieval and language models for knowledge-intensive NLP

 This app tells about research articles for **DEMONSTRATE–SEARCH–PREDICT: Composing retrieval and language models for knowledge-intensive NLP**